 To have this dive credited you must:

-- Purchase and read the ‘deep dive’ chapter in the PADI Adventures in Diving manual and complete a knowledge review
+- Purchase and read the ‘deep dive’ chapter in the PADI Adventures in Diving manual and complete a knowledge review, if selected

 PADI (Junior) Open Water Divers who are at least 10 years old and want to take the next step should enroll in an Adventure Diver course.
 Young divers may only participate in certain Adventures Dives – check with your PADI Instructor.

 AWARE - Coral Reef Conservation

 Peak Performance Buoyancy